PyTables/PyTables/doc/source/usersguide/optimization.rst

 we can expect when using a low-latency SSD instead of traditional spinning disks, the benchmark in the previous section has been repeated, but this time using a single SSD disk instead of the four spinning disks in RAID-0.
-The result can be seen in :ref:`queryTimes-indexed-SSD`.
+The result can be seen in :ref:`Figure 11 <queryTimes-indexed-SSD>`.
 There one can see how a query in a table of 1 billion of rows with 100 hits took just 1 tenth of second when using a SSD, instead of 1 second that needed the RAID made of spinning disks.
 This factor of